jubalclary/Tournament-Maker/README.md

 # The Tournament Maker

 This is a front-end web development project built by John Clary.
 Using this website, users can create and progress through their own custom tournament brackets.
+The website was deployed using Github Pages.
+You can access it here: https://jubalclary.github.io/Tournament-Maker

 ## Purpose